TNREGINET – Online Tamil Nadu Encumbrance Certificate

 • Survey details: Village, survey number, subdivision number.

-• House details: Plot number, flat number, door number, ward, block, boundary details, extent, and build-up area.
+• House details: Plot number, flat number, door number, ward, block, boundary details, extent, and built-up area.

 • Additional details: Old survey number, TS number, old door number, declared owner, father’s name, any registered document.

-Once entered, complete the captcha and search for the EC (encumbrance certificate) for Tamil Nadu.
+After entering the details, complete the captcha and search for the Encumbrance Certificate (EC) for Tamil Nadu.

 • Upon clicking ‘Search,’ documents corresponding to the entered details will be displayed.
 Proceed to ‘Apply Online.’